The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### What if my cooldowns become misaligned from Trick?

-This can often happen when a boss has downtime, and our 1 minute cooldowns become desynced from our 2 minute cooldowns.
+This can often happen when a boss has downtime, and our one minute cooldowns become desynced from our two minute cooldowns.
 This can cause Ten-Chi-Jin, for example, to come off cooldown outside of a Trick Window.

 Unless you know your killtime, it is better to use a misaligned ability on cooldown, even if that forces the ability permanently out of Trick.
 The loss of losing a cooldown (especially one like Ten-Chi-Jin) far outweighs the potential gain of realigning it back with Trick Attack.